 - Year 2: $3,380/year | $9.25/daily average

-The amount we spend on drinks is something to be less boastful about, yet not something we anticipate changing.
-It’s only by some miracle that this amount decreased in Year 2, because we certainly didn’t make a conscious effort to cut back.
-It definitely doesn’t help that we enjoy craft beer, which is always more expensive (yet, only so by small change in countries like Slovenia and Croatia).
-Our one saving grace is that we don’t have the same picky palate when it comes to wine – as long as it isn’t from a carton, we usually find it enjoyable.
+It definitely doesn’t help that we enjoy craft beer, which is always more expensive (yet, not by a lot in countries like Slovenia and Croatia).
+Our one saving grace is that we don’t have the same picky palate when it comes to wine.
+As long as it isn’t from a carton, we usually find it enjoyable.

 Bonus for the Budget: In many places around the world, especially in Europe, there are few or no restrictions on public alcohol consumption.
 Therefore, we could pick up an inexpensive bottle of wine or a few beers from the grocery store and enjoy them in parks, squares or seaside, which saved us from paying the upcharge at a bar.